Wodonga Council

 Leaflets

 A person must not, without a permit, in a municipal place or road, distribute to any person any advertising or promotional items or any printed material.
-This does not apply to letterbox drops which must be conducted in line with the Safe Campaigning Guidelines during COVID-19.
+This does not apply to letterbox drops.
+The placement of flyers or similar material on motor vehicles is prohibited under the Environmental Protection Act.

 Mobile signs and billboards